- Inherit the configuration from your AWS profile.

 rclone can inherit configuration from an AWS profile, usually found in~/.aws/config.
 This means rclone and all other tools can share the same connection settings.

 default.
-See Configure AWS CLI and boto3 for detail on configuration, including how to use federated credentials.
+See Configure AWS CLI and boto3 for details on configuration, including how to use federated credentials.

 Example ~/.aws/config with static credentials: